Areas of expertise

 R v N and another

-Instructed as junior to Graham Trembath QC, representing an electrician accused of gross negligence manslaughter in respect of the death of a 7 year old boy.
-The case relates to the installation and maintenance of an electrical lighting circuit at a public house.
+Instructed to represent an electrician accused of gross negligence manslaughter in respect of the death of a 7 year old boy.
+The case related to the installation and maintenance of an electrical lighting circuit at a public house.
+N was acquitted of gross negligence.
+During the case, James cross examined the central prosecution expert over the course of several hours; a piece of advocacy that was described as ‘masterful’ by the Judge.

 - LLB University of Manchester